| The Global SoS Network

 The Oxford Dictionaries define entropy as lack of order or predictability, or a gradual decline into disorder, and The Global SoS Network has found that the quality of postal services, in turn, is related to a precise level of entropy in democracy.
 This looks like a coinciding set of results from using Physics PhD.
 Eliyahu M. Goldratt's Theory of Constraints (TOC), and Management Guru Peter Drucker's views that if you can measure a variable and control it, you can manage it.

-It was thus an auspicious beginning when the President of the Russian Federation, Mr. Vladimir Putin, decreed Russian Post a strategic enterprise: He triggered a powerful tectonic shift in the economic paradigm of the emerging world by realigning it and then ushering the entry of postal services into the realm of best practice for mobilizing the local resources required for the development and upkeeping of the built environment.
+It was thus an auspicious beginning when the President of the Russian Federation, Mr. Vladimir Putin, decreed Russian Post a strategic enterprise: He triggered a powerful tectonic shift in the economic paradigm of the emerging world by realigning it and then ushering the entry of postal services into the realm of best practice for mobilizing local resources required for the development and upkeeping of the built environment.

-Image: © Benetton Group S.p.A.; with Adequate Technology? caption by Globalsosnet
+Image of suffering Latin American children: © Benetton Group S.p.A.; with Adequate Technology? caption by Globalsosnet

 -

-Break the technological constraint, in order to maximize the effect that the usual minimal yearly gains in agricultural and labour productivity will have on a) inducing sustainable economic growth on a global basis; and b) accelerating the overall process that will eradicate Global Poverty, and
+Break the technological constraint, in order to maximize the effect that the usual minimal yearly gains in agricultural and labour productivity will have on:

 -